In the first part of these notes we consider the problem of calculating

 that is acted upon by a known force that depends

-on the position of the object.
+of the object.
 (For example, a rocket

 propelled upward from the surface of the moon is acted upon